Sahel13/Qiskit-Intro/README.md

-# Files from the Qiskit Itro course on Youtube
+# Files from the Qiskit Intro course on Youtube

 Code saved for future reference.